chain4travel/camino-docs/docs/guides/how-to-login-to-your-wallet.md

    log in by clicking on the Keystore File in the login page of the Camino Wallet interface and providing the file and entering your saved password.

-:::info Caming Soon: Ledger Support!
+:::info Coming Soon: Ledger Support!

 We are currently developing a new feature that will allow you to use your Ledger hardware wallet device to log in to your Camino Wallet.
 This will provide an additional layer of security for